Using off-camera flash on a photo shoot

 at that specific shutter speed and ISO.

 Because the sun was hard, and high up already, the best start was to have their backs to the sun.
-This ensured no one would be squinting, and that I’d have a fighting chance with a single speedlight inside the Lastolite EZYBOX 24×24″ softbox (vendor) as the light-source I could directly control.
+This ensured no one would be squinting, and that I’d have a fighting chance with a single speedlight inside the Lastolite EZYBOX 24×24″ softbox (affiliate) as the light-source I could directly control.

 I knew I’d have to squeeze every last photon out of the speedlight (through the softbox), to get enough light on them.
 I did want to use the softbox, so that the light would be more flattering and easier to deal with than hard direct flash.